farag2/Sophia-Script-for-Windows/README.md

 - Ask a question in [forum](https://forums.mydigitallife.net/threads/powershell-script-setup-windows-10.80139/);
 - [PM](https://forums.mydigitallife.net/members/farag.425562/) me.

 The script was written for PowerShell 5.1 and for the current up-to-date version of Windows 10 Pro x64.
-Some of its functions can be run also on LTSB/LTSC and on older versions of Windows and PowerShell (also on 32bit systems).
+Some of functions can be run also on LTSB/LTSC and on older versions of Windows and PowerShell (also on 32bit systems).

 ## Supported Windows version
 | Version |   Code name  |      Marketing name    | Build |